By Side is all about showing what people CAN do, not what they

 and helpers.
 Since then we have grown to a company 84 strong,

-with performances on film and we have been invited to perform
+with performances on film and invitations to perform at a number

-By Side established themselves at the Royal Spa Centre in Leamington
+themselves with performances at the Royal Spa Centre in Leamington

-Spa, with rehearsals each Tuesday at "The
+Spa, and rehearsals each Tuesday at "The Gap" Community Centre

-the years audiences have increased, far beyond our initial expectations.
+Over the years audiences grew, far beyond our initial expectations

 It seems that once someone has experienced the excitement of